eclipse-kura/kura/docs/gateway-configuration/authentication-and-authorization.md

 - The **Group** name must be in the `kura.permission.${permission_name}` form where `${permission_name}` is a non empty string representing the permission name.
 The name of a **Group** representing a Kura permission must start with the `kura.permission.` prefix.

 - Assigning a permission to a specific identity can be done by adding the **User** representing the identity to the **basic members** of the **Group** representing the permission.

+Starting from Kura 5.5 the following restrictions will be applied by the IdentityService to the name new permissions:

+  - must be at least 3 and at most 255 characters long.
+  - can only be composed by one or more sequences of alphanumeric characters (`[A-Za-z0-9]+`) separated by the dot symbol, the dot is not allowed at the beginning or at the end of the permission name (examples of valid permission names are `foo1.bAr`, `foo`, `a.b.c`).

 ## UserAdmin persistence